elrhaff/elrhaff.github.io/_posts/2020-05-27-remove-files-from-remote-git.md

 If you're as clumsy as I am, then here's what to do:

 * Configure your `.gitignore` correctly by adding the files or directories you wish to ignore.
-* Run the following commands:
+* Run the following commands at the base of your local repository:
 ```bash
 git rm -r --cached .
 git add .